swangarch/multilayer_perceptron/README.md

 ### Generalization

-The figure shows that neural networks are capable of learning non-linear patterns from different datasets and can generalize beyond the training data, making them applicable to a wide range of tasks.
+The figure shows that multilayer perceptron is capable of learning non-linear patterns from different datasets and can generalize beyond the training data, making them applicable to a wide range of tasks.

 ![Regression demo](visualization/nn/prediction.jpg)